A masters in economics will help you learn state-of-the-art quantitative methods and analytical tools to succeed in the world of economics

 Personal statement: Approximately 1-2 pages, there are no specific format requirements but your letter should identify why you are interested in this program at UTSA.

-Requirement for standardized tests: GRE/GMAT are waived for Spring 2021 admission.
+Requirement for standardized tests: GRE/GMAT are waived for Summer and Fall 2021 admission.

 Transcripts: Unofficial transcripts must be submitted with application materials.
 If your application is successful, official transcripts are required from all colleges and universities attended by the end of your first semester.
 Transcripts must be received in a completely sealed envelope, or emailed directly from the issuing institution to be considered official.